Logical Operators in Programming

 Now imagine you have to go to the grocery store.
 Your mother says “Return to home when you get 6 eggs OR buy a carton of milk”.
 Here there only one task that needs to be done for you to come back home.

-I hope these examples have cleared your mind regarding the boolean operators.
+I hope these examples have cleared your mind regarding the logical operators in programming.
 These examples can be called boolean expressions.
 Boolean expressions are a logical statement that evaluates to TRUE or FALSE.

 We use these boolean expressions and boolean logic more than we can think.
 Every statement that involves a logical outcome can be a part of boolean expressions.
 Every outcome which can either be TRUE or FALSE, exist or does not exist, full or half, any outcome which can have two states is a part of boolean expressions.
 Now, let us learn about logical operators in programming.

-In programming, the logical operators also known as boolean operators are a symbol or words that are used to connect two or more Boolean expressions.
+Logical operators in programming are also known as boolean operators.
+They are symbols or words that are used to operate two or more expressions.
+These expressions could contain relational operators.
 The value that is produced is a boolean value, whether “True” or “False”.
 Logical operators in programming are usually used to control the flow of the program.
 You will find them as a part of if-else, while loops or other control statements.

 These control statements depend on the boolean value in order to function.
 Let us look at a simple Python if statement.